 Is bologna good for you?

-It’s as good as sausage is, which means not particularly — but it is delicious!
+Traditionally, bologna isn’t typically good for you — but it is delicious!
 Bologna is a smoked sausage that is often served fried, so you can only justify it so much.
 But like any food, if you eat it in moderation and choose higher-quality ingredients, then it’s just fine to snack on or make meals out of.

 Best keto bologna recipes